morovol/FastApi-Kubernetes-Tekton/README.md

 Results: building pipeline, running application in cluster.

 ## Implementation
 Cluster created on GCP.
 kubectl
-helm
 Tekton
 Replace LINK-TO-THE-PACKAGE with the package URL you would like to use. https://github.com/tektoncd/cli/releases curl -LO LINK-TO-THE-PACKAGE